farhad-dalirani/ROS-1-Warm-Up/README.md

   message_generation
 )
 ```
-Second, we should encomment this commented section:
+Second, we should uncomment this commented section:
 ```
 ## Generate added messages and services with any dependencies listed here
 # generate_messages(